 Islands dot the coast of the Charente-Maritime like so many precious stones.
 The islands of Oléron, Ré and Aix offer guaranteed peace and quiet, as well as a quality of light that will take your breath away.
-Likewise, the forest of the Arvert peninsula, along with the entire ‘Wild Coast’ that extends as far as Royan, are places of sensory delight – get a lungful of that amazing scent of maritime pine and fresh sea air – it’s the smell of freedom!
+Likewise, the forest of the Arvert peninsula, along with the entire ‘Wild Coast’ that extends as far as Royan, are places of sensory delight.
+Get a lungful of that amazing scent of maritime pine and fresh sea air.
+It’s the smell of freedom!

 However, the ‘Wild Coast’ also has its dangers, especially in the shape of rip currents.
 Keep to beaches that are patrolled by lifeguards.
 This phenomenon also means that this coast is only suitable for more experienced surfers…

-The ‘Wild Coast’ is also a fragile environment, so exercise restraint and prudence in specific places such as the pointe du Chay at Angoulins-sur-Mer.
+The ‘Wild Coast’ is also a fragile environment.
+So exercise restraint and prudence in specific places such as the pointe du Chay at Angoulins-sur-Mer.
 The limestone cliffs of this promontory are highly friable.
 It’s possible to fish here, as long as you respect the rules in place.
 Either take the standard approach from ground level or climb up into a ‘carrelet’, a fishing hut on stilts.
 One such hut is used as an educational tool, teaching people how to fish using a traditional square lift net.
-Nature reserves like those based around the marais d’Yves and marais de Moëze coastal wetlands, ecomuseums like the Cité de l’Huître oyster museum at Marennes and l’Asinerie du baudet du Poitou, Dampierre-sur-Boutonne (the Poitou Donkey Centre) are just some examples of the wide range of natural attractions and nature reserves to be found in Charente-Maritime, which is also home to a part of the marais Poitevin inter-regional nature reserve.
+Nature reserves like those based around the marais d’Yves and marais de Moëze coastal wetlands, ecomuseums like the Cité de l’Huître oyster museum at Marennes and l’Asinerie du baudet du Poitou, Dampierre-sur-Boutonne (the Poitou Donkey Centre) are just some examples of the wide range of natural attractions and nature reserves to be found in Charente-Maritime.
+The last is also home to a part of the marais Poitevin inter-regional nature reserve.